Some years ago, I decided to interview women over 50, 60, 70 and 80 for a video series about the importance of staying visible as we age.

 I also discovered that every woman I spoke with, when letting her guard down even a little, was as insecure about how she looked, what she said and how she would be perceived as I was.
 Fragility was the norm.
 It was a fact that flies in the face of how much strength we can summon when it’s required.

 Women have raised children to adulthood, sometimes on their own.
-Women have pushed through barriers to stand on assembly lines and boardrooms.
+They have pushed through barriers to stand on assembly lines and boardrooms.
 Women have risked their livelihood to call out men for overt or subtle sexist acts.
 But simply showing up, on a screen, to faceless thousands of other women can shake them to their core.

 I’ve been thinking a lot about why women have this insecurity about their appearance and what we can do about it.
 On one hand, how we look and what people think about how we look shouldn’t matter.
 Most people are more concerned with the impression they are making on you than the one you are making on them.